-The Vera List Art Project was launched at Lincoln Center for the Performing Arts in 1962 by philanthropist and art collector Vera List.
+Lincoln Center Editions is a component of the Vera List Art Project, which was launched at Lincoln Center for the Performing Arts in 1962 by philanthropist and art collector, Vera List.
 A pioneer in the fields of contemporary patronage and art education, Vera was deeply engaged with the projects she supported.
 Never one to simply write a check, she proposed innovative programs which would shape cultural institutions like the New School, the Jewish Museum, MIT, and the New Museum (which she helped to found).
 In particular, her vision and commitment helped to develop Lincoln Center into a true intersection of the arts, both visual and performance.

 Vera firmly believed in the power of art to transform its surroundings, which is why she insisted that Lincoln Center have a strong program for the visual arts, and committed substantial funding towards that goal.
 Vera and her husband Albert facilitated the acquisition of works by artists like Jasper Johns and Henry Moore for Lincoln Center, encouraging like-minded patrons to contribute to what would become the Public Art Collection.

 Bearing witness to five decades of American contemporary art, the Vera List Art Project has produced more than 150 limited-edition prints.
 Vera personally oversaw the project from the very first commission in 1963 up through 1974.
-In a nod to her visionary legacy, the Vera List Art Project commissions artists to this day, with recent prints from John Baldessari, Angel Otero, Robin Rhode, Carlos Rolón/Dzine and Lorna Simpson to name a few.
+In a nod to her visionary legacy, the Vera List Art Project commissions artists to this day, with recent prints from John Baldessari, Angel Otero, Robin Rhode, Carlos Rolón/Dzine and Lorna Simpson.
 Proceeds from the sale of these prints continue to benefit Lincoln Center's innovative cultural programming.